boydjc/TDACPP/README.md

 ## Dev Notes

-- The initial API refresh token that is first created though TD Ameritrade's authentication guide (https://developer.tdameritrade.com/content/authentication-faq) and client id need to be stored in a file named config.json in the parent directory.
+- The initial API refresh token that is first created through TD Ameritrade's authentication guide (https://developer.tdameritrade.com/content/authentication-faq) and client id need to be stored in a file named config.json in the parent directory.
 The file needs to look like the following:

 ```
 {